gdedrouas/Exchange-AD-Privesc/README.md

 * Description of the issue

-When preparing Exchange 2010/2013/2016 installation in shared permissions (default) or RBAC split permissions, some ACEs are positioned on the domain object for the **Exchange Windows Permissions** security group.
+When preparing Exchange 2010/2013/2016 installation in Shared permissions (default) or RBAC split permissions, some ACEs are positioned on the domain object for the **Exchange Windows Permissions** security group.
 This happens during the "Setup /PrepareDomain" command.

 Two ACEs on the domain object are missing the INHERIT_ONLY_ACE bit in the Flags field.